Fodor's Expert Review Galerie Vivienne

 Considered the grande dame of Paris's 19th-century passages couverts—the world's first shopping malls—this graceful covered arcade evokes an age of gaslights and horse-drawn carriages.
 Once Parisians came to passages like this one to tred tiled floors instead of muddy streets and to see and be seen browsing boutiques under the glass-and-iron roofs.
-Today, the Galerie Vivienne still attracts top-flight retailers such as Jean-Paul Gaultier (6 rue Vivienne) and the high-quality secondhand clothes seller La Marelle (No. 21), as well as shops selling accessories, housewares, and fine wine.
+Today, the Galerie Vivienne still attracts unique retailers selling clothing, accessories, and housewares.
+La Marelle (No. 25) stocks secondhand designer labels, and wine merchant Legrand Filles & Fils (1 rue de la Banque) is the place for an upscale wine tasting.
 The Place des Victoires, a few steps away, is one of Paris's most picturesque squares.
 In the center is a statue of an outsized Louis XIV (1643–1715), the Sun King, who appears almost as large as his horse.